Silence Between Songs: Music

 Beer sent the album to American singer-songwriter Lana Del Rey prior to its release.
-Beer stated in an interview that Del Rey's favorite track was the opening track of the album, "Spinnin".
-Beer also revealed that the album is influenced by some of her "idols" such as Tame Impala, American rock band The Beach Boys and American singer-songwriter Lana Del Rey.
+Beer stated in an interview that Del Rey's favorite track was "Spinnin".
+Beer also revealed that the album is influenced by some of her "idols" such as Tame Impala, the Beach Boys and Lana Del Rey.
+Silence Between Songs has been described as a pop, dream pop, and psychedelic pop record with elements of psychedelic rock.

 Release and promotion

 Singles

 The album's lead single "Reckless" was released on June 4, 2021.
 The song peaked at number 38 on Billboards US mainstream Top 40, and is a pop song.
 The song was performed live at Beer's headlining tour The Life Support Tour as a part of the setlist.

 The album's second single "Dangerous" was released on August 26, 2022.

 The album's third single "Showed Me (How I Fell in Love with You)" was released on October 14, 2022.

 The album's fourth single "Home to Another One" was released on June 2, 2023.

 The album's fifth single "Spinnin" was released on August 18, 2023, along with a music video.

 On October 18, the music video for the track "Sweet Relief" was released on the singer's official YouTube channel.